Financial Aid Timeline

 Learn when and how to apply for specific types of financial aid (grants, scholarships, loans, and student employment).
 Prior to applying, Clarion's Net Price Calculator can give you an idea of which types of aid you may be qualified to receive.

-November 1 - Clarion University Scholarship Application Opens
+November 1 - PennWest Clarion Scholarship Application Opens

 The University Endowed Scholarship application opens in early November and closes in late March.
 Clarion's endowed scholarships encompass awards for specific majors, awards for students from various school districts, awards for student involvement and other criteria.
 We encourage you to log-on to our Endowed Scholarships application to see what you may qualify for and to apply.